google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/content.markdown

 ### Related information
 {: .related-items--title}

-Discover the best practices for using images in your content
+Discover the best practices for using images in your content.

 *  [Using images effectively]({{site.baseurl}}/documentation/introduction-to-media/images/index.html)
 *  [Correct use of images in markup]({site.baseurl}}/documentation/introduction-to-media/images/index.html#images-in-markup)